-Websites often neglect a percentage of their viewing population when creating a website.
+Some websites unknowingly neglect a percentage of their viewing population during the website design process.
 For seniors and disabled individuals, navigating and understanding a website and its content can be a challenge.
 Some simple changes can help make your website more user-friendly for all, driving more traffic to your website.

 Here are two major tips to improve your website, making it more senior and disabled friendly, and more versatile for all internet users: